Gurav: Composition

 The Bhavika, (Note: The Bhavika Gurav are also known as Konkani Gurav.)
 Lingayat and Saiva are the most prominent among the distinct endogamous castes that comprise the Gurav.
 These groups are in turn subdivided; for example, the Saiva Gurav have Nagari, Nilakantha and Swayambhu as subcastes, while the Lingayat Gurav are split into the Hugara, Jira and Malgara.

 Bhavika Gurav

-The Bhavika Guravs are concentrated mainly in the Konkan region.
-They traditionally serve as priests at shrines of village deities (Grāmadevatās), which are often simple structures located on the outskirts of villages.
-Historically, most members were not literate and had little formal education or ritual training.
-They are generally associated with the Kunbi-caste and, in some cases, perform animal sacrifices during local folk festivals.
+The Bhavika Gurav are found mainly in the Konkan region of Maharashtra and comprise mostly members drawn from the Kunbi caste.
+Most of them are literate or formally educated even in their own rituals, and the temples that they serve are very rudimentary in style.